alex-ball/HowTo-DataImpact/how-to-measure-impact.md

-Despite being a measure of the impact of a journal, not that of its constituent papers, it is often used as a proxy measure for the prestige of the journal, and thereby (controversially) of the impact of the articles and authors published in that journal.
+Despite being a measure of the impact of a journal, not that of its constituent papers, it is often used as a proxy measure for the prestige of the journal, and thereby (controversially) of the impact of the authors whose papers are published in that journal.

 There are compelling arguments against using the JIF in so simplistic a manner.
 It is no longer the case that it is prohibitively time consuming